 Why have mushrooms developed health superpowers?

 In many ways, fungi are more related to members of the animal kingdom than they are to the plant kingdom.
-So, they are also susceptible to infections from the same microbes like bacterias, viruses and even other fungi like yeast.
+So, they are also susceptible to infections from the same microbes like bacteria, viruses and even other fungi like yeast.
 Because the mushroom mycelium is so fragile (they have no skin) they have evolved very powerful properties to fight back, These same properties are bioavailable to our body (which means we can inherit them when we eat them).

 It's fascinating to watch a Shiitake block fight mould.
 It will quarantine it with liquid metabolites (which are brown and the same colour as the cap), then go in and kill it.
 These brown metabolites then go on to form a fairly thick skin around the Shiitake block which then protects it, much like our own skin.